alexelash/personal-website/_projects/azavea.md

     desc: |
       I’ve also since been the primary designer for Azavea’s print and apparel.
 This has meant representing our brand in fresh, inventive ways for internal and external recognition:
       - **Employee gifts.** I’ve had the chance to apply Azavea’s brand to custom apparel for both adult Azaveans _and_ their children.
-      - **Internal awards and incentives.** I've designed end-of-year award plaques and custom [challenge coins](https://en.wikipedia.org/wiki/Challenge_coin) for my colleagues.
-These coins are handed out monthly, and awarded to people who participate in talks (creatively named the “Talk Award” coins) or write engaging blogs (also simply called the ”Blog Award” coins).
+      - **Internal awards and incentives.** This has included a broad range of projects, including end-of-year award plaques and custom [challenge coins](https://en.wikipedia.org/wiki/Challenge_coin) for my colleagues.
+The coins are handed out monthly, and awarded to people who participate in talks (creatively named the “Talk Award” coins) or write engaging blogs (also simply called the ”Blog Award” coins).
-      - **Print collateral, such as business development proposal templates.** These are used by my colleagues to send to clients, and requires some instruction content.
-They were painstakingly _(painstakingly)_ created in Microsoft Word.
+      - **Print collateral, such as business development proposal templates.** The latter are used by my colleagues to send to clients, and required some instruction content.
+They were also painstakingly _(painstakingly)_ created in Microsoft Word.
   - type: 'grid'
     layout: 'side-by-side'
     visual: